radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Since with RadSec the RADIUS shared secret is set to a static string ("radsec" for RADIUS/TLS, "radius/dtls" for RADIUS/DTLS), using a NULL encryption cipher suite will also result in complete disclosure of the whole RADIUS packet, including the encrypted RADIUS attributes, to any party eavesdropping on the conversation.
 Following the recommendations in {{RFC9325, Section 4.1}}, this specification forbids the usage of NULL encryption cipher suites for RadSec.

-For cases where administrators need access to the decrypted RadSec traffic, we suggest using different approaches, like exporting the key material from TLS libraries according to {{?I-D.ietf-tls-keylogfile}}.
+For cases where administrators need access to the decrypted RadSec traffic, different approaches should be used, like exporting the key material from TLS libraries according to {{?I-D.ietf-tls-keylogfile}}.

 ## Possibility of Denial-of-Service attacks